henryaj/awesome-effective-altruism/README.md

 ## What is effective altruism?

 <!-- apologies for the inline HTML - this is the only way to get this formatted properly! -->
-<blockquote><em><p>Effective altruism is about answering one simple question: how can we use our resources to help others the most?</p>
+<p>Effective altruism is about answering one simple question: how can we use our resources to help others the most?</p>

 <p>Rather than just doing what feels right, we use evidence and careful analysis to find the very best causes to work on.</p>